 /

-What Does CRM to ERP Integration Really Mean?
+What Does CRM to ERP Integration Mean?

 Often, people involved in the CRM buying process for their organization express an interest in integrating a new CRM system with their legacy ERP or accounting system.
-There are many ERP/accounting systems on the market, ranging from QuickBooks to Microsoft Dynamics GP to SAP.

 “CRM ERP integration” can mean a lot of different things to a lot of different people.
-Since this is such a broad characterization of the interoperability of disparate systems, it is helpful to break the topic of CRM to ERP integration into its different components or touchpoints in order to define better what ERP integration really means for a specific organization.
+Since this is such a broad characterization of the interoperability of disparate systems, it is helpful to break the topic of CRM to ERP integration into its different components or touchpoints to define better what ERP integration means for a specific organization.

 The default functionality can handle some ERP-to-CRM integration touchpoints within an off-the-shelf CRM-to-ERP integration package.

-Other integration touchpoints may require custom functionality to be built out, because a particular integration requirement is not common enough for an integration package vendor to have pre-baked it into their solution.
+Other integration touchpoints may require custom functionality to be built out because a particular integration requirement is not common enough for an integration package vendor to have pre-baked it into their solution.

 Creation of an ERP Customer Master Record From a CRM Account Record

-If your company is in a high sales transaction business and your sales team is signing up many new customers every day, there are identifiable benefits to automating the process of turning a CRM account into an ERP customer.
+If your company is in a high sales transaction business and your sales team is signing up many new customers daily, there are identifiable benefits to automating the process of turning a CRM account into an ERP customer.
 This integration could save a lot of time compared to the current process of, for example, the sales department emailing new customer information to the accounting department and then someone in accounting manually entering each new customer into the ERP system.

 However, if your company sells a high-ticket item and you only acquire one or two new customers per week, you might want to consider whether it makes financial sense to automate this process.